Hellmann's and Best Foods: Recipe and marketing issues

+The recipe may vary by country.
+For example, in the UK rapeseed oil is used in place of soybean oil.
+The ingredients list also includes paprika extract.

 Maintaining the separation of brands in the USA poses some unique challenges.
-Marketing campaigns for both products are identical; however, Hellmann's and Best Foods must make separate television commercials for each product and cannot make use of nationwide media to market their product, though each brand can use a different ad, where a Hellmann's ad airs on a national television network's Eastern/Central feed, while the Best Foods ad is carried on a Mountain/Pacific feed.
+Marketing campaigns for both products are identical, though outside live cross-country events such as awards shows and sports, Hellmann's and Best Foods must produce a separate ad for each brand, including the Hellmann's ad airing on a national television network's Eastern/Central feed, and the Best Foods ad as part of the Mountain/Pacific feed.
+The mayonnaise and Unilever have been advertised on the Super Bowl broadcast since 2022, with Hellman's appearing more prominently than Best Foods, the ads being used as a vehicle to advertise Unilever's involvement with the anti-hunger charity Feeding America.